LinkedIn video posts generate more than 300 million impressions on the platform, according to LinkedIn.

 Tell your brand's story.
 Storytelling is the most powerful weapon for any brand.

 In fact, there is no brand loyalty without it.
 Every single person tends to associate with brands that have a strong story behind them, sharing values and ideals they can relate to.

 Don’t shy away to show both strength and vulnerability while you talk about starting and growing your company, as well as your struggles and aspirations.

 Track your LinkedIn video performance

 Video ideas can only get you so far.
 If you don't keep an eye on your LinkedIn video performance, your strategy will most likely suffer.

 Luckily, you can do that with just a few clicks in Socialinsider.
-All you have to do is connect your account and navigate to your Linkedin analytics dashboard.
-Then:
+All you have to do is connect and authorize your account, then navigate to your Linkedin analytics dashboard.

 7. Download and repurpose LinkedIn videos